excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 No Excalidraw package doesn't come with collaboration, since this would have different implementations on the consumer so we expose the API's which you can use to communicate with Excalidraw as mentioned above.
 If you are interested in understanding how Excalidraw does it you can check it [here](https://github.com/excalidraw/excalidraw/blob/master/src/excalidraw-app/index.tsx).

+### refresh

+Updates the offsets for the Excalidraw component so that the coordinates are computed correctly (for example the cursor position).
+You don't have to call this when the position is changed on page scroll or when the excalidraw container resizes (we handle that ourselves).
+For any other cases if the position of excalidraw is updated (example due to scroll on parent container and not page scroll) you can use [detectPosition](#detectposition) or handle it manually by calling this API.

 ### importLibrary

 Imports library from given URL.
 You should call this on `hashchange`, passing the `addLibrary` value if you detect it as shown below.
 Optionally pass a CSRF `token` to skip prompting during installation (retrievable via `token` key from the url coming from [https://libraries.excalidraw.com](https://libraries.excalidraw.com/)).